Mrfunreal/L4D2-FGD-Edits/readme.md

 <p>Note:</p>
 Should i ever add another branch, the *L4D2-FGD-Edits-main* folder which you download might use another name.
 In which case you'd also need to rename this name in the gameinfo.

+# Full documentation of the FGD Edits:

+## New Base Entities
+- Classname        	- Just to easily add this function to entities
+- LagCompensate    	- Just to easily add this function to entities
+- ThinkFunction    	- Just to easily add this function to entities
+- WeaponSpawnCarry	- A base for Carryable weapons

+## New Point Entities
+- hlp_origin_Vector - Just gives you the origin of where this entity is and gives you a radius option.
+Only useful for getting vectors for Vscripts.
+- weapon_gascan         	- usually you'd have a prop_physics using the gas can model.
+- weapon_gnome          	- usually you'd have a prop_physics using the gnome model.
+- weapon_cola_bottles		- usually you'd have a prop_physics using the cola model.
+- upgrade_laser_sight		- Spawnpoint for JUST the laser.
+- upgrade_ammo_incendiary	- Already deployed Incendiary ammo.
+- upgrade_ammo_explosive	- Already deployed explosive ammo.

+## FGD Edits:
+- Areaportals
+	- Added sphere for easy setup of fade distances.
+- Cubemap
+	- Added origin helper, only to know location of this entity in the world.
+(Never move this origin.
+This will relocate the cubemap.)
+	- Added 512x512, 1024x1024x 2048x2048 resolution.
+- Damagetype
+	- Properly documented existin damage types.
+	- Added unused damage types.
+	- Trigger_hurt, trigger_hurt_ghost, point_hurt, and filter_damage_type make use of the new damage types.
+- Func_block_charge
+	- Remade fgd entry to only contain parts this entity actually uses.
+- Info_game_event_proxy
+	- Added all existing game events to a drop down list, so you can pick which to use.
+- Navattributeregion
+	- Added all usable nav attributes.
+- Info_survivor_position
+	- New helper model.
+	- Being able to pick model, survivor name and gamemodes from a dropdown.
+- Prop_physics
+	- Added parentname
+	- The model window has a note listing all carryable items models, to copypaste into model field.
+- Prop_static_base
+	- Made "disablevertexlighting" to be off by default.
+- Prop_door_rotating
+	- Spawns with a model of a door
+	- Made "hardware options" obsolete.
+L4d2 does not have this.
+- Prop_door_rotating_checkpoint
+	- Same changes as prop_door_rotating
+	- The model window has a note listing all saferoom doors, to copypaste into model field.
+- Color_correction
+	- Added tip notes and obsoleted things.
+- Func_fish_pool
+	- Added helper sphere to see how largethe pool is.
+- Env_smoketrail
+	- Added sphere for spawnradius.
+- Env_physics_blocker & env_player_blocker
+	- Changed size of box
+- func_lod & env_fire
+	- Adds classname, lagcompensate keyvalues
+- logic_auto
+	- Removed useless global states.
+L4d2 has none.
+- Trigger_finale
+	- Hamradio as default radio.
+- prop_car_glass & prop_car_alarm
+	- Made entities use the only models they always use as default model.
+Way easier to setup now.
+- TriggerOnce
+	- Listed obsolete flags as obsolete (Applies to all triggers)
+- WeaponSpawnSingle
+	- Renamed WeaponSkin, to make it more obvious what it is.
+Applies to all weapon spawns.
+(Skin and Weaponskin are not the same, but you need to edit both.)
+- weapon_spawn
+	- Added generic weapon helper model
+- weapon_ammo_spawn
+	- The model window has a note listing both ammo models, to copypaste into model field.
+- weapon_melee_spawn
+	- Added ability to pick helper model from list.
+	- Added model browser to browse for custom melee models, to copy paste into helper model field.
+	- Added a note about what melee weapon names are valid
+- prop_minigun_l4d1 & prop_mounted_machine_gun
+	- Removed prop_dynamic as base, because none of its keyvalues affect the mounted weapons.
+- Worldspawn
+	- Removed obsolete keyvalues.
+	- Made DetailMaterial a drop down to pick from possible detail material files.
+	- TimeOfDay only affects if the witch sits or stands.
+So i renamed it and turned it into a drop down menu to pick Witch behaviour.
+	- Turned MusicPostFix into a dropdown to pick music type.
+	- Turned SkyName into a dropdown to Skybox texture.
+- Visgroups
+	- Added a whole lot of visgroups for various entities.

+## Other edits
+- Tool textures specifically for every kind of tool brush entity. like trigger_once, trigger_hurt, info_changelevel...
+- A lot of new sprites for entities that didn't have one.
+Like the director and icons for all three tonemap entities.
+- Various differently colored sprites for logic_relay.
+For people who like to color code their things.
+- L4D2 specific measure textures for doors, jump height, crouch space...
+- Added **alleydirt_leaves** and **urban_overgrown_docks** $detailtype, with the required **detail.vbsp**

+## New / Better Helpermodels
+- Weapon_Item_Spawn
+- Info_Zombie_Spawn
+- Info_Survivor_Position
+- Commentary_Zombie_Spawner
+- Point_Viewcontrol_Multiplayer
+- Point_Viewcontrol_Survivor
+- Point_Deathfall_Camera
+- Info_Teleport_Destination
+- Upgrade_Spawn
+- Env_Steam
+- Sky_Camera
+- Env_Lightglow
+- Env_Sprite
+- Env_Sprite_Oriented
+- Point_Spotlight
+- Beam_Spotlight
+- Light_Spot
+- Path_Track
+- Move_Track

+## New Sprites
+- Point_Nav_Attribute_Region
+- Env_Tonemap_Controller_Infected
+- Env_Tonemap_Controller_Ghost
+- Postprocess_Controller
+- Info_Director
+- Light_Directional
+- Env_Sun
+- Info_Map_Parameters
+- Info_Map_Parameters_Versus
+- Logic_Relay
+- Point_Clientcommand
+- Point_Servercommand
+- Point_Broadcastclientcommand
+- Info_Goal_Infected_Chase
+- Env_Texturetoggle
+- Info_Remarkable
+- Env_Entity_Maker
+- Ambient_Music
+- Point_Script_Use_Target
+- Point_Prop_Use_Target
+- Info_Target_Instructor_Hint
+- Env_Detail_Controller
+- Path_Track
+- Info_Elevator_Floor

+## Marks Obsolete Entities As Such
+- Func_Useableladder
+- Func_Ladderendpoint
+- Info_Ladder_Dismount
+- Info_Node
+- Info_Node_Hint
+- Info_Node_Air
+- Info_Node_Air_Hint
+- Info_Hint
+- Info_Node_Link
+- Info_Node_Link_Controller
+- Info_Radial_Link_Controller
+- Info_Node_Climb
+- Prop_Minigun
+- Game_Weapon_Manager
+- Game_End
+- Game_Player_Equip
+- Game_Player_Team
+- Game_Score
+- Info_Overlay_Transition
+- Info_Npc_Spawn_Destination
+- Npc_Template_Maker
+- Env_Rotorwash_Emitter
+- Gibshooter
+- Game_Weapon_Manager
+- Game_Score
+- Point_Tesla
+- Info_No_Dynamic_Shadow
+- Info_Overlay_Transition
+- Info_Intermission
+- Info_Null
+- Func_Water_Analog
+- Logic_Autosave
+- Logic_Active_Autosave
+- Point_Angularvelocitysensor
+- Point_Velocitysensor
+- Func_Illusionary
+- Func_Wall_Toggle
+- Func_Wall
+- Trigger_Autosave
+- Trigger_Changelevel
+- Ai_Speechfilter
+- Info_Camera_Link
+- Npc_Furniture
+- Logic_Playerproxy
+- Env_Projectedtexture
+- Func_Reflective_Glass
+- Npc_Puppet
+- Env_Funnel
+- Trigger_Standoff
+- Info_Ambient_Mob_Start
+- Info_Ambient_Mob_End
+- Info_Ambient_Mob
+- Test_Traceline
+- Keyframe_Track
+- Move_Keyframed
+- Move_Track
+- Point_Message
+- Env_Zoom
+- Env_Screeneffect
+- Light_Dynamic
+- Point_Viewcontrol

 ### Images
 Here are images of *some* abilities that have been added or changed.